-Black Bream are a fast biting, hard fighting fish which can be caught inshore early in the year around the UK South coast, when they come into spawn over the rocky marks.
+Black Bream are a fast biting, hard fighting fish which can be caught inshore early in the summer around the UK South coast when they come into spawn over the rocky marks.

 Our seasons best was the fine example in the above picture at 1.5kg.
 The average is around 450g.

 The fish was cooked whole and made a superb meal for 5!

 - 1 bunch fresh flat-leaf parsley leaves roughly chopped, stalks reserved